Mick Lally: Career

 Lally began his acting career with Taibhdhearc na Gaillimhe (Ireland's national Irish language theatre), and was a founding member of the Druid Theatre Company.
-Lally received an Irish Times/ESB Theatre Award Nomination for Best Actor for his role in Druid's production of The Dead School.
+Lally received an Irish Times/ESB Irish Theatre Awards Nomination for Best Actor for his role in Druid's production of The Dead School.
 He also became a member of the Field Day Theatre Company, and starred in the company's 1980 premiere of Brian Friel's play Translations.
 He first played at the Abbey Theatre in 1977 in a production of Wild Oats and went on to perform in many other Abbey productions.

 In 1982, Lally starred in the TV series The Ballroom of Romance alongside Brenda Fricker.
-From 1983 he played the role of farmer Miley Byrne in the RTÉ soap Glenroe, reprising the character that he played earlier in the Bracken in 1978.
+From 1983 he played the role of farmer Miley Byrne in the RTÉ soap Glenroe, reprising the character that he played earlier in the Bracken series in 1978.
 In 1979, Lally won a Jacob's Award for his performance as Miley in Bracken.

 Lally also had some musical success when "The By-road to Glenroe" went to the top of the Irish charts in 1990.
 He was also involved in voice-over work – including a noted advertisement for Kilmeaden Cheese during the 1990s.
 Other TV appearances included roles in Tales of Kinvarna, The Year of the French and Ballykissangel.

 In 1994, Lally played the character Hugh in The Secret of Roan Inish, and in 1995 portrayed Dan Hogan in the film adaptation of Maeve Binchy's Circle of Friends.
 Other film roles included: Poitín, Our Boys, The Outcasts, A Man of No Importance and others.
 In later years, Lally provided the voice of Brother Aidan in the Academy Award-nominated The Secret of Kells – an animated film directed by Tomm Moore.

 Lally appeared in several TV advertisements encouraging elderly people to "release the equity tied up in their homes" during the Celtic Tiger.